mwpastore/sinja/README.md

 cause the request to abort with HTTP status 400.
-To enforce this requirement, Sinja maintains a global "whitelist" of acceptable query parameters as well as a per-route whitelist, and interrogates your application to see which features it supports; for example, a route may allow a `filter` query parameter, but you may not have defined a `filter` helper.
+To enforce this requirement, Sinja maintains a global "whitelist" of acceptable query parameters as well as a per-route whitelist, and interrogates your application to see which features it supports; for example, a route may generally allow a `filter` query parameter, but you may not have defined a `filter` helper.

 To let a custom query parameter through to the standard action helpers, add it to the `query_params` configurable with a `nil` value: